mo4dawg/mo4dawg.github.io/_posts/2016-11-11-restful-services.md

 **4. Client-Server**

 The uniform interface separates clients from servers. &nbsp; This separation of concerns means that, for example, clients are not concerned with data storage, which remains internal to each server, so that the portability of client code is improved.  &nbsp;Servers are not concerned with the user interface or user state, so that servers can be simpler and more scalable. &nbsp; Servers and clients may also be replaced and developed independently, as long as the interface is not altered.

+JSON responses are preferred for modern clients however on legacy systems XML may be required in which case having both JSON and XML responses is required.

 **5. Layered System**